-I did not, if it please God I live to see you here again, I will show it you '; and some other things.
-If you will let me know before hand, when you design us that favour; it will be an addition to it.
+I know not, whether I ever showed you an occasional sketch of mine, about "seeing all things in God."
+If I did not, if it please God I live to see you here again, I will show it youa; and some other things.
+If you will let me know before-hand, when you design us that favour; it will be an addition to it.
 I beg your pardon for holding you so long from better employment.
 I do not, you see, willingly quit your conversation.
 If you were nearer me, you would see it more, for I am, &c.